-We’ll be using the Jetpack 4.2.2 OS image, which has the drivers alwaysAI is expecting, and flashing it on the SD card using balena Etcher.
+You can find a link to the Jetpack image that has the drivers alwaysAI is expecting here.
+This image can then be flashed on the SD card using balena Etcher.
 Run Etcher, select the image downloaded from the link above, and insert your SD card.
 Then hit the flash button to start the process.

 Once the image is done flashing, pop it into the microSD slot found on the back underside of the removable Nano module.